Let's Talk

 Geography

-If you’re out raising money for your startup it’s useful to remember that investment funds aren’t (generally) operating companies — they’re partnerships, and the partners are just ordinary human beings, with all the quirks and peculiarities that come with that.
-Our work as investors is highly personal — we do it because we love it — and the values that guide our decisions reflect who we are as humans (for better or worse).
-We hope this post makes it easier to understand how we approach that work— and by putting it out there we’re also deliberately inviting you to challenge our thinking so we can get smarter and better at what we do.
+Investment funds are partnerships, and the partners are just ordinary human beings, with all the quirks and peculiarities that come with that.
+Our work is highly personal — we do it because we love it — and the values that guide our decisions reflect who we are as humans, warts and all.